aptdnfapt/tmuxai/PLAN.md

 - **Problem**: The current tool-calling mechanism relies on parsing XML tags from the AI's text response.
 This is brittle and can lead to model "hallucinations" (e.g., inventing pane IDs) or formatting errors that break the parsing logic.
 It's also less efficient than using the native tool-calling features provided by modern AI APIs.
 - **Goal**: Transition from the current text-parsing method to a robust, native tool-calling framework.
 This will improve reliability, reduce errors, and align `tmuxai` with modern AI development best practices.
 The key challenge is that different AI providers (OpenAI, Google, Anthropic) have different, incompatible native tool-calling APIs.

-### 8. Customizable AI Behavior via `prompt.md`
-- **Goal**: Allow users to customize AI behavior through natural language instructions.
-- **Implementation**:
-    - TmuxAI will automatically load a `prompt.md` file from the `.tmuxai` config directory if it exists
-    - The content will be appended to the system prompt, allowing for:
-        - Custom AI role-playing instructions
-        - Domain-specific knowledge
-        - Behavioral modifications
-        - Style preferences
-    - Changes take effect immediately when the file is modified, no restart required
-- **Solution**: Implement a provider-agnostic architecture using a strategy pattern.
-Instead of creating multiple binaries, we will have a single binary that can switch between different provider implementations at runtime based on the user's configuration.

-### 9. Adding a up arrow move to past input option for each session  . can make a file like on the tmuxai folder to have input.md for each session  ? and pack the sessions into dif folder ? ( may have better ways ?)
-### 10.

 #### Implementation Steps:

 1.  **Define a Provider Interface**: Create a new `AIProvider` interface in Go.
 This interface will define a standard method for handling chat completions and tool calls, abstracting away the specifics of each provider's API.